marcofugaro/threejs-modern-app/boilerplate/README.md

 - `yarn build` builds the project for production, ready to be deployed from the `build/` folder

 All the build tools logic is in the `package.json` and `webpack.config.js`.

+##read the full documentation for ad more indepth guide